Rail trail: Germany

 Germany has the largest number of rail trails in Europe, with 677 rail trails with a total length of 5020 km (as at February 2015).
 80 more projects are being planned or under construction.
-Some of the longest rail trails are in the state of Rhineland-Palatinate.
-These are the Maare-Mosel-Radweg with 39 km on the old rail track, the Ruwer-Hochwald-Radweg with 44 km on the old rail track and the Schinderhannes-Radweg with 36 km on the old track of the Hunsrück Railway.
-Up to date, the 23 km long Nordbahntrasse in Wuppertal is still the rail trail with the highest standard in Germany and is a prime example of conversion of an abandoned railway track into a multiuser cycling path.
+Some of the longest rail trails are in the state of Rhineland-Palatinate; these are the Maare-Mosel-Radweg with 39 km on the old rail track, the Ruwer-Hochwald-Radweg with 44 km on the old rail track, and the Schinderhannes-Radweg with 36 km on the old track of the Hunsrück Railway.
+To date, the 23 km long Nordbahntrasse in Wuppertal is still the rail trail with the highest standard in Germany and is a prime example of conversion of an abandoned railway track into a multi-user cycling path.